ARFID Treatment Center in Los Angeles, California

-Family-focused treatment works to help the entire family understand what their loved one is going through and come together as a unit to help them heal.
+Family-focused treatment works to help the entire family understand what their loved one is going through.
 Therapists lead sessions to help achieve unity as a family.
 Additionally, the family is constantly updated about how their child is doing when they are in a residential program.

 Benefits of an ARFID Treatment Center

 A child attending a qualified, professional ARFID treatment center will gain a multitude of benefits.
-They begin with the individual receiving a medical evaluation that pinpoints any nutritional deficiencies and other medical maladies that have already occurred.
+They begin with the individual receiving a medical evaluation.
+Evaluations pinpoint any nutritional deficiencies and other medical maladies that have already occurred.
 This allows medical staff, including doctors and nurses, to plan treatment that includes addressing these conditions, as well as preventing the development of additional ones.

 Avoidant restrictive food intake disorder treatment helps young people understand any causal events that may have contributed to the onset of the eating disorder.
 This kind of treatment also helps the individual understand the damage eating like this does to the body in terms of both physical and mental health.

-Another benefit involves opening up a child’s mind to the idea that they can overcome their restrictive eating habits and phobias about certain foods.
-This helps combat the idea that their eating disorder proves to be permanent or that it will just pass on its own because it’s merely a phase.
+Another benefit involves opening up a child’s mind to the idea that they can overcome their restrictive eating habits.
+This helps combat the idea that their eating disorder proves to be permanent.

 Begin Healing at Our ARFID Treatment Center in Los Angeles